sebinsua/dotcom/posts/algorithmic-bathwater.md

       - In a directed or undirected graph?
 Use **Depth-First Search (DFS)**.
 Unlike Union-Find, DFS is suitable for directed graphs and can also provide information about the shape or structure of components.

-      - Being able to detect whether two nodes are connected can be a useful general optimization technique when path-finding (e.g. BFS, DFS, Dijkstra or A\*) as it can allow you to “early exit” before beginning an invalid traversal.
+      - Being able to detect whether two nodes are connected can be a useful general optimisation technique when path-finding (e.g. BFS, DFS, Dijkstra or A\*) as it can allow you to “early exit” before beginning an invalid traversal.

 6. **Does a solution to the problem result in a very expensive branching program suggesting that we might have an optimisation problem?**